Car Accident Lawyers in Colorado Springs

 Following an accident, an insurance adjuster may try to contact you.
 It is important that you do not speak with any representative of an insurance company.
 An adjuster will use anything to deny your claim, including your own words.
 Let us handle all dealings with insurance companies.
 Bottom line: to get the compensation you deserve you need an experienced Colorado Springs personal injury attorney.

 If your injury claim is disputed, you must be able to provide evidence that supports your side of the story.
 An attorney can help you gather the following evidence to help you prove liability and ultimately your claim:

 - Police and medical reports

 - Testimony from accident reconstruction specialists and other professionals

 - Photos of the accident site, damage to vehicles, and injuries

 - Traffic camera footage

 When a crash takes someone's life, it can be devastating for their loved ones.
-Knowing that the death occurred due to someone else's negligence makes it worse, and it's only natural for the family to hold the at-fault driver accountable.
+Knowing that the death occurred due to someone else's negligence makes it worse, and it is only natural for the family to hold the at-fault driver accountable.

-Whether your car accident was caused by a distracted driver, auto part defect, or a dangerous roadway, Timothy Bussey may be able to help.
+Whether your car accident was caused by a distracted driver, auto part defect, or a dangerous roadway, The Bussey Law Firm, P.C. may be able to help.
 Our Colorado Springs car accident lawyers have the legal resources and experience to assist our clients in seeking money for pain and suffering; lost wages and benefits; medical expenses; and other damages.